-WMO Program Advisor, Professor emeritus William Zartman: "I am quite impressed with the ambition and organization of the WMO as it seeks to bring together the diverse experiences of mediators - often grassroots mediators - throughout the world and to learn from them.
-We all need to expand and improve our awareness and practice of mediation.“ The World Mediation Organization is the premium network of global mediation centres based in Berlin, Germany.
+WMO Program Advisor, Professor emeritus William Zartman, on our activities: "I am quite impressed with the ambition and organization of the WMO as it seeks to bring together the diverse experiences of mediators - often grassroots mediators - throughout the world and to learn from them.
+We all need to expand and improve our awareness and practice of mediation.“ The World Mediation Organization is the premium network of global mediation institutes, based in Berlin - Germany.
 It is an international network of scholars and professionals dedicated to global mediation and conflict resolution.
 Academically it is linked to EUCLID University (Pole Universitaire Euclid).

 The World Mediation Organization provides a global recognized service in conflict management and education.
 By promoting a constructive dialog within an area of mutual respect and non-escalated armed conflict (previously named: 'culture of peace‘ - read more), it is intended to create enduring solutions to conflicts and tensions created by human interactions, states and organizations.
 In accordance with the highest standards of quality, the consultancies are realized by academic experts in the field.
 In order to ensure the highest level of transparency, the WMO is listed in the European Transparency Register.
 Currently, the message of World Mediation Organization is shared by more than 300 fellows in 55 countries.

 The WMO-Training considers the guidelines of: the German Mediation Act, the European Code of Conduct for Mediators, the UN Guidance for Effective Mediation, as well as international research results regarding the sustainable benefits of teaching Comprehensive Mediation.
 Graduates achieve additional access to the Course Curriculum of EUCLID University (Pôle Universitaire Euclide).